yeagercmbpd/HomicideEarlyWarning_UsingCNNandComputerVision/README.md

 ---

 ## The Data
-The primary dataset which will be used in this analysis is the victim based part 1 crime table, produced by the Baltimore City Police Department. [test](https://data.baltimorecity.gov/api/views/wsfq-mvij/rows.csv?accessType=DOWNLOAD).
+The [primary dataset](https://data.baltimorecity.gov/api/views/wsfq-mvij/rows.csv?accessType=DOWNLOAD) which will be used in this analysis is the victim based part 1 crime table, produced by the Baltimore City Police Department.
 It reports crimes based upon each victim, rather than occurance, and thus each row can be thought of as a victim.
 The dataset at the time I accessed it consisted of almost 280,000 records and 22 columns.
 The data from 01/01/2014 through 10/31/2020 was used to produce over 29,000 individual maps.
 Each map represents a 2 hour window in time.
 All crimes which took place within that window are plotted into the map as a color coded point.
 Additionally, neighborhood outlines within the city are included.
 Any neighborhood which experienced a crime of any type during this time is highlighted in red, all others are in black.
 Please find an example map below:

 <p align="center">
    <img src=https://github.com/yeagercmbpd/Identifying_Victim_Clusters_In_Baltimore_CIty_Police_Data/blob/main/patch.png>